(formerly known as Proteuxoa nycteris)

-The adult moth of this species has dark brown forewings each with a vague pale crescent containing a vague dark 'L' shape, which contains a pale spot.
+The adult moth of this species has brown forewings each with variable dark markings including a vague outlined crescent containing a vague dark 'L' shape which contains a pale spot.
 The hindwings are pale brown.
 The wingspan is about 3.5 cms.

 The species has been found in:

 Further reading :

 Bobbie Hitchcock, Edward Edwards, & Andrew Mitchell,